SvenTheSwede/kubernetes-icarus-project/README.md

 kops validate cluster --name $NAME --state $BUCKET  --wait 5m
 ```

 Update the cilium values file and add the api address under k8sServiceHost or use --set k8sapihost and install cilium.
-The value can be found in kube config TLS server
+The value can be found in kube config TLS server,  The nodes will be in a NotReady state till you do this.
+Once installed the nodes will be in a ready state.
 ```
 helm install cilium cilium/cilium -f values.yaml -n kube-system
 ```